A British Columbia road trip is one of the best driving itineraries you can take in Canada.

 Wine not your thing?
 There are also plenty of breweries and distilleries to choose from too!.

-But Kelowna and the Okanagan Valley isn’t just for the alcohol-minded.
+But Kelowna and the Okanagan Valley aren’t just for the alcohol-minded.
 I also recommend going on a farm-to-table food tour, renting a bike and riding along the Kettle Valley Railway, hiking the Myra Canyon Trestles, visiting Okanagan Lake Provincial Park, and checking out the Kelowna Mountain suspension bridges.

 Day 5 – Revelstoke